SoAndSoAnthony/Sprint_Four_Project/README.md

 Thus far with the directory pieces in place, the only problem remaining is the failed/cancelled efforts in building the app via Render.
 This command:
--pip install streamlit & pip install -r requirements.txt ...just doesn't seem to suffice.
+-pip install streamlit & pip install -r requirements.txt ...just doesn't seem to suffice at first.
 By adding in this command after it:
 - & pip install --upgrade pip
 ...appears as if the build is somewhat successful, but the last line of command appears as:

 bash: streamlit: command not found

 ...Why is that?

+...and now by deploying with that added command, the build cancels.
+By removing that extra command, pip install --upgrade pip, the build fails...why?